US says Washington state overstepped with oil train law

 BILLINGS, Mont.
 (AP) — The Trump administration on Monday moved to block a Washington state law that imposed safety restrictions on oil shipments by rail following a string of explosive accidents.

-The Department of Transportation determined federal law preempts the rules adopted last year in Washington that had mandated crude from the oil fields of the Northern Plains have more of its volatile gases removed prior to being loaded onto rail cars.
+The Department of Transportation determined federal law preempts the Washington law adopted last year, which mandated crude from the oil fields of the Northern Plains have more of its volatile gases removed prior to being loaded onto rail cars.

-With backing by the rail and oil industries, the attorneys general for Montana and North Dakota had argued the law effectively banned crude from their states.
-In July, they asked the Trump administration to overrule the law.

 The volatility of oil trains drew widespread public attention following several explosive derailments, including one in 2013 in Lac-Megantic, Quebec that killed 47 people.
 Washington’s law was aimed at boosting safety for schools and homes that are near passing oil trains.

+With backing by the rail and oil industries, the attorneys general for Montana and North Dakota had argued the law effectively banned crude from their states.
+In July, they petitioned the Trump administration to overrule the law.

-Federal officials said the removal of volatile gases was not a “statistically significant factor” in the severity of oil train crashes.
+Federal officials said Monday that the removal of volatile gases was not a “statistically significant factor” in the severity of oil train crashes.

 “A state cannot use safety as a pretext for inhibiting market growth or instituting a de facto ban on crude oil by rail within its borders,” wrote Paul Roberti, chief counsel of the Transportation Department’s Pipeline and Hazardous Materials Safety Administration.